geowarin/geowarin.github.io/content/post/what-is-a-good-unit-test/index.md

 "What is a good unit test?".

 It turns out that it is a tricky questions.
-Let's try to reflect on the practice of testing to make sure that we write tests as efficiently as possible.
+Let's try to reflect on the practice of testing to make sure that we write our tests as efficiently as possible.

 ## What is a Unit?